javers/javers/README.md

 JaVers is the lightweight Java library for **auditing** changes in your data.

-We all use Version Control Systems for source code, why not to use a specialized framework to provide an audit trail of your Java objects (entities, POJO, data objects)?
+We all use Version Control Systems for source code, so why not use a specialized framework to provide an audit trail of your Java objects (entities, POJO, data objects)?

 ## Check out our site